Questions & Answers

 What is the cost of the investment?

 The value of the investment in Biskupiec is over 1 billion PLN.

 How many years is the investment planned for?
 How long does EGGER want to operate in Biskupiec?

 At EGGER, we are forward-thinking.
-The factory in Biskupiec will be a key factory in this part of Europe.
+The factory in Biskupiec is a key factory in this part of Europe.
 Therefore, it is a long-term investment planned for several next generations.

 Can this Investment have a negative impact on the tourism attractiveness of the region?

-The factory in Biskupiec will not have a negative impact on the development of tourism in the region.
-The investment will not affect the environment and landscape which are the greatest tourist attractions of the region.
+The factory in Biskupiec has not negative impact on the development of tourism in the region.
+The investment not affect the environment and landscape which are the greatest tourist attractions of the region.
 Several of our factories are located in attractive tourist destinations in other European countries, for example, our headquarters in St. Johann in Tirol in Austria.
 The factory in Austria, during its many years of operation, has not affected the development of tourism in the region.
 At the same time, it positively influenced the economic development of this part of Austria.

-Will the company be registered in Biskupiec and will it pay taxes here?
+Is the company registered in Biskupiec and pay taxes here?

 Yes, EGGER is a fully registered company in Biskupiec and the local taxes will be paid in Biskupiec, as it is regulated in the polish law.